rebelinux/Diagrammer.Core/Docs/start/limitations.md

 - **Integration**: May require additional work to integrate with other systems or workflows, especially for real-time or collaborative scenarios.
 - **Documentation**: Documentation and community support may be limited compared to more mature libraries.

+!!! note
-> **Note:** These limitations are based on typical features and constraints observed in Diagrammer.Core as of mid-2025.
+    These limitations are based on typical features and constraints observed in Diagrammer.Core as of mid-2025.
 For the latest details, consult the official documentation.